Language

 Planning backward from your F-5 eligibility date

 Most F-5 general routes require 5 years of continuous residence.
-If you are in year 3 and have not started KIIP yet, you need to register now.
+If you are in year 3 and have not started KIIP yet, register now.
 The time required to reach Stage 5 Basic from scratch is frequently underestimated.
 Starting in your third year of residence is a reasonable rule of thumb for people on the standard 5-year F-5 track.

 For a full breakdown of F-5 eligibility requirements, including residence duration and income thresholds, see the F-5 Permanent Residency guide.